katerebekah/angular-express/README.md

 ###To Do Application
-Clone, npm install, and host to view
+Clone, npm install, run mongo locally, and host on local server to view